 Caitlyn Collins: I do, I see a lot of hope.
 We have examples of places that have implemented more progressive policies and work culture, attitudes have shifted to be more egalitarian.
 I don’t think that this is impossible.
 I think we have to be realistic in the goal setting - for example, in the US we have no parental leave whatsoever - just us and Papua New Guinea are the only two countries on the planet that don’t have paid maternity leave.
 The fact that we are seeing a groundswell of support in for instance in presidential campaigns, for people to be thinking and talking about work-life family supports, these all for me are positive progress.

 For example, right now in the Presidential campaign in the US, we have a ton of candidates who are working mothers and they are talking about their difficulties reconciling employment and motherhood as part of their message on the campaign trail.
 A generation ago, no one would ever do that.
 As a woman, you would have never mentioned your family responsibilities because it would call into question how dedicated you were to the campaign or the job.
 This is not the case anymore.
 People are again talking very openly about the need for more just policies and also the role of men stepping in and taking a larger chunk of responsibility to caregiving.
-We see an upsurge of support in that for families across the Western industrialised world.
+We see an upsurge of support that for families across the Western industrialised world.
 It is becoming more acceptable for example for men to carry their babies.

 I do see positive change.
 I think men are understanding that they have been missing out by not being involved in family life in the way women have.
 People are realizing that families are struggling and federal change needs to happen to pass more progressive policies and so I think there is plenty of reason to be hopeful.
 What we need our folks in a position of power to leverage their power to help get these policies passed because working moms are exhausted and don't have time to call their legislators or run for office, or lobby their managers to pass more progressive policies.
-What we need for example is our men to work as advocates for women.
+What we need for example is for our men to work as advocates for women.
 For those who don't have children to advocate for more flexible working policies in the workplace.
 We need collective support and that needs to come from all different angles, not from those who are the most affected by the lack of policy supports.